pinohu/DYNASTY/empire-bible/volume-i-foundation/book-1-empire-vision/volume-i-introduction.md

 ### Chapter 3: Family Legacy Framework

-Family Legacy Framework addresses the human dimension of empire-building—ensuring family members are prepared, capable, and aligned with values to steward the empire across 365 years.
+Family Legacy Framework addresses the human dimension of empire-buildingâ€”ensuring family members are prepared, capable, and aligned with values to steward the empire across 365 years.
 This chapter defines individual roles, values transmission systems, succession philosophy, and wealth psychology training.

 **Key Concepts:**
 - Individual role definitions for each family member